-A customer making a decision to buy your product online is depending almost entirely on the product photography.
+A customer making a decision to buy your product online depends almost entirely on the product photography.
 So how do you make sure your images are helping – not hurting – your chances of success?

 Many brands have trouble judging whether or not they have strong images.
-We created a seminar with our partner platform, The Runthrough, to help brands develop a discerning eye, and now we’re sharing it with you.
+We want to help brands develop a discerning eye, and here’s how to do it.

 Look for these 4 key elements to determine if you have an effective image, or are in need of some improvements:

-These are critical components to a strong photo.
-And strong photos are critical because they can increase conversion, decrease returns and affect brand perception.
+These are critical components of a strong photo.
+Strong photos are critical because they can increase conversion, decrease returns, and affect brand perception.

 Does the product look true to form?